Testing & Grades

 Calendar context

-• Grade 11 PSAT/NMSQT — October.
-This is the one that counts for National Merit for US students.
-For Korean students, it's the second practice test before the real SAT in spring/fall of junior year.
+• Grade 11 PSAT/NMSQT: October.
+This counts for National Merit for US students.
+For international students, it's the second practice test before the real SAT in spring/fall of junior year.

 Related terms